ligato/docs/docs/plugins/infra-plugins.md

 ### Multiplexer

-The multiplexer instance has an access to kafka Brokers.
+The multiplexer instance has an access to Kafka brokers.
 To share the access it allows to create connections.
 There are available two connection types one support message of type `[]byte` and the other `proto.Message`.
 Both of them allows to create several SyncPublishers and AsyncPublishers that implements `BytesPublisher` interface or `ProtoPubliser` respectively.
 The connections also provide API for consuming messages implementing `BytesMessage` interface or `ProtoMessage` respectively.

 ```